Cellulitis: How Can We Reduce Hospitalisation Rates?

 • Diagnostic error (under-diagnosis or over-diagnosis)

-• High rates of diabetes, particularly among Aboriginal and Torres Strait Islander peoples
+• High rates of diabetes, particularly among Aboriginal and Torres Strait Islander people

 • Poorly managed diabetes